msimmer/ebook-scroll/README.md

 ## An Auto-Scrolling Ebook Reader in Your Browser.

-Built on RequireJS.
+Built with RequireJS.
 Check it out in action [here](http://mzmm56.github.io/ebook-scroll/dist/), or fork the repo [here](https://github.com/mzmm56/ebook-scroll/tree/master).

 ## Browser Support